On this page you will find the user manual for the module “VAT Validation”.

 Since 01 January 2021 there is no written confirmation of the Federal Central Office for taxes.
 You are responsible for archiving the review of the records.
 Using the archive function and the use of a revision-proof storage, you can update the modified take into account requirements.
 We will be happy to help you!

-In the single query, the check results are not output to a file.
+In the single validation, the check results are not output to a file.
 This application view is used for quick testing, e.g. when sending VAT by phone in order to verify your validity Check.
 The processing of files is done through batch processing or the Background processing performed.

 Select a file and check it by pressing the “Check button”.
 This will start the validation of the entire file.
 These creates the log in the background.
 The protocol can be downloaded after can be opened via the log button.
 This includes all check results, of each record.
 The process of verification takes place depending on according to the size of the file it takes some time.